vga101/gaiasky/docs/Running-gaia-sky.rst

 Compiling and running
 ---------------------

-To compile the code and run the desktop version of the application:
+To compile the code and run Gaia Sky run the following.

 .. code-block:: bash

-    $  gradlew desktop:run
+    $  gradlew core:run

 In order to pull the latest changes from the GitHub repository: